FrozenSand/ioq3-for-UrbanTerror-4/README.md

 it goes through the quake3 search path until the file is found, so a file that exists higher in the search path will always "shadow" lower priority files.
-Since there is no concept of "map file", you can have situations where a ressource exists in the map pk3 but gets picked from another pk3.
-Some maps also like to override default ressources (like weapon models, flags, sounds, etc.)
+Since there is no concept of "map file", you can have situations where a resource exists in the map pk3 but gets picked from another pk3.
+Some maps also like to override default resources (like weapon models, flags, sounds, etc.)

 ### `fs_reorderPaks` cvar